How Does Raw Honey Compare As A Natural Sweetener To Agave?

-Everyone knows that raw honey is sweet, which gives it its appeal.
-As a sweetener, there isn’t anything more healthy on the planet that tastes so good.
+Everyone knows that raw honey is sweet, which gives it its appeal, along with its health benefits.
+As a natural sweetener, there isn’t anything more healthy on the planet that tastes so good.
 How does it compare to a sweetener like agave, though?

 Which one is better for you?
-Let’s look at some comparisons to help you make a smart dietary choice.
+Let’s look at some comparisons and additional information to help you make a smart dietary choice.

 Agave is considered more like a nectar or syrup since it comes from blue agave plants found in Mexico.
 Yes, Mexico is the only place where agave is found, making it a more valuable sweetener to use on food and in drinks.

-Many vegans prefer consuming blue agave because those who prefer a vegan diet don’t always buy honey due to personal philosophy on the labor of bees.
+Many vegans prefer consuming blue agave because those who prefer vegan diets don’t always buy honey due to personal philosophy on the labor of bees.
 Still, the comparison between honey and agave is an interesting one.

-A good argument can be made in both being of equal value, even though how each are processed makes the difference in their nutrition.
+A good argument can be made in both being of equal value, even though how each is processed makes the difference in their nutrition levels.

 How Much Sugar is in Agave?

-Part of the appeal with agave is it has a lower glycemic index compared to honey.
+Part of the appeal with blue agave is it has a lower glycemic index compared to organic honeys.
 Many diabetics turn to agave for this reason.
 Overall, it has fairly high fructose content, something that requires careful balance if you’re watching your sugar intake.

-On the glucose end, it’s not quite so high, though depends on how it’s processed.
-It only has 60 calories, which is about equal with most honey, including raw honey.
+On the glucose end, it’s not quite so high with agave, though it depends on how it’s processed.
+It only has 60 calories, which is about equal to raw honey.
 Interestingly enough, granulated sugar is a little lower in caloric level.

 What matters above the health aspects of agave is how it tastes.